-The Department of Education and Skills submitted an application on 29th February 2012 for EU co-financing under the European Globalisation Adjustment Fund (EGF) to support 592 workers affected by redundancy in late 2011 at the Talk Talk call centre facility in Waterford and at three ancillary enterprises (AA Security Services, Noonan Services Group Ltd. and Campbell Catering trading as Aramark) in late 2011.
+The Department of Education and Skills submitted an application on 29th February 2012 for EU co-financing under the European Globalisation Adjustment Fund (EGF) to support 592 workers affected by redundancy in late 2011 at the Talk Talk call centre facility in Waterford and at three ancillary enterprises (AA Security Services, Noonan Services Group Ltd. and Campbell Catering trading as Aramark).
 The application was approved by the EU on the 25th October 2012 and provided a mix of training, education, enterprise support and upskilling interventions to eligible affected workers.

 The application sought €5.4 million with 50% provided by the EU on the 6th of December 2012.
 The EGF programme ran from October 2011 until February 2014.